 The product life cycle is a series of stages that products undergo from introduction to growth to maturity phase and eventual demise.
 The lifespan is different for each product.
 It can take a week or a month for one item, like some trendy necklace, and years or even decades for another.
 Warburtons, for example, has been existing since 1876.

-There are four main stages in the product lifespan.
+There are four main product life cycle stages.

 When defining the growth stage it is marked by higher profits and wider recognition.
 Customers spot you among other manufacturers and the demand rises.
 Entrepreneurs introduce some adjustments or additional features.

-A significant fall in income marks the beginning of the decline phase.
+A significant fall in income marks the beginning of the decline stage of PLC.
 Making a profit during this period is challenging, but it's not all lost yet.
 Proper analysis of the market and your target audience prompts picking an appropriate variant among product revival strategies.